Are All Handmade Soaps the Same?

 - rich in natural glycerin

-When our homemade soap is removed from the mold it is cut, weighed, and allowed to cure for 8 - 10 weeks.
+When our handmade soap is removed from the mold it is cut, weighed, and allowed to cure for 8 - 12 weeks.
+The curing time for each type of cold-process soap is dependent on the type of oils used and water content of the recipe.

-Our end product is a wholesome, truly natural, handcrafted soap.
+Our end product is a wholesome, truly natural, handcrafted, large bar of soap.

 A Note About Natural Soap: I received an email asking how I could call my soaps natural "since soap does not exist in nature and it is created by a chemical reaction."